MikeDanaher/mikedanaher.github.io/_posts/2014-10-28-when-it-all-clicked.md

 Take a look at the picture above.
 What do you see?
 I see a duck.
 And a rabbit.
 Do you see them both?

-Once you've seen both the rabbit and the duck, you can't go back.
+Once you've seen both the duck and the rabbit, you can't go back.
 Your mind will continue to see them both.
 No matter how hard you try, you will always see both a rabbit and a duck.

 Learning is like this.
 Once you've 'truly' learned something, you can't go back.
 You can't unlearn.
 With learning, there is usually a turning point, a moment in time you can say that everything clicked.
-A moment when a rabbit turns into a duck.
+A moment when a duck turns into a rabbit.
 A moment where everything that was previously unclear, becomes clear.
 Throughout my software apprenticeship, there were several such moments.

-### Interfaces & Duck Typing
+### Duck Typing & Interfaces

 I don't have a degree in computer science or object oriented programming.
 I took a few classes in Java but never practiced enough to grasp the key concepts.
-I remember the ideas of interfaces, polymorphism and duck typing, but they never really stuck.
+From those classes, I remember the ideas of interfaces, polymorphism and duck typing, but they never really stuck.

-On one of my first projects I was told to look at the Factory pattern.
+On one of my first projects, I was told to look at the Factory pattern.
 Without understanding what was happening, I was able to implement it.
 Here's an example from [FormsJs](https://github.com/bwvoss/forms.js):